Homemade Ricotta Recipe

 - The leftover liquid (whey) contains lots of protein and nutrients, so don't throw it out!
 Store it in a container, refrigerate and add it to smoothies and other recipes, like baked goods, in place of water, or use it to soak legumes, nuts or grains.
 It also freezes well.

-Homemade ricotta cheese can be used the same way you would use store bought ricotta cheese - in lasagna, cheesecake, ravioli, stuffed shells, whipped, in pancakes, etc. That said, my favorite way to eat homemade ricotta cheese is smeared on a piece of toasted bread with a little bit of flaky sea salt and honey.
+Homemade ricotta cheese can be used the same way you would use store bought - in lasagna, cheesecake, ravioli, stuffed shells, whipped, in pancakes, etc. That said, my favorite way to eat it is smeared on a piece of toasted bread with a little bit of flaky sea salt and honey.
 So good!

 I prefer to keep the cheese unsalted so that you can use it in sweet applications (like ricotta cheesecake), but also because I love the contrast of the mellow, creamy cheese with some flaky sea salt sprinkled over top.
 If you want to add some salt, ¼ - ½ teaspoon will do.

-Unlike store bought ricotta cheese, which has preservatives to keep it fresh, homemade ricotta will perish much quicker.
-It stays fresh for about 5 days to 1 week tops and does not freeze well.
+Unlike store-bought, which has preservatives to keep it fresh, homemade ricotta will perish much quicker.
+It stays fresh for about 5-7 and does not freeze well.

 Ingredients